Being My Own Client Is Nerve-Wracking and Exciting

 Not to be completely overwhelmed, I stay ahead of every trade and plan for subsequent steps.
 Obviously, everything does start with a plan.
 A floor plan.
 And a list of daily goals.

-Being my own client can actually be fun!
-I call the shots.
+Being my own client and calling the shots can actually be fun!
 I can utilize The Home Depot for the plumbing solutions that fit my budget, IKEA for gadgets, and Menorah Wholesale for specialty electric supplies.
 I can shop at Porcelanosa to get the best deal on the tile.

 The exciting part of it is that my mental image is being materialized.
 No one else knows of all the intricate details that will come together at the end.
 Of course, it’s nerve-wracking.
 OK.
 Let me stay on track.